شناسایی پیشرانهای کلیدی آینده توسعه شهری (نمونه مورد مطالعه: منطقه 5 شهرداری تهران)

 Findings and Discussion: Fifteen drivers were identified across four categories.
 Socio-economic drivers include inflation, investment, land and housing prices, housing ownership, social participation, income and employment, and marginalization.
 Environmental drivers consist of fossil fuel prices and air quality.
 Spatial-physical drivers include development budget, land-use change, density, and open spaces.
 Transportation and infrastructure drivers include public and clean transport and digital infrastructure.

-MICMAC analysis revealed that investment, land and housing prices, inflation, employment, and land-use change are dual-critical—both highly influential and sensitive.
+MICMAC analysis revealed that investment, land and housing prices, inflation, employment, and land-use change are dual-critical both highly influential and sensitive.
 These function as pivotal levers: their changes generate cascading effects across the system.
-Independent drivers such as inflation and development budgets exert strong upstream influence, while dependent drivers—including open spaces, air quality, and digital infrastructure—are more responsive outcomes.
+Independent drivers such as inflation and development budgets exert strong upstream influence, while dependent drivers including open spaces, air quality, and digital infrastructure are responsive outcomes.

 This classification highlights the interdependent nature of urban systems.
 Managing dual-critical drivers is essential to avoid instability, while independent drivers provide opportunities for early intervention.
 Dependent drivers, though less influential, remain important indicators of quality of life.
 Integrating expert perspectives with structural modeling enhances methodological robustness and allows foresight-based recommendations.
 The results stress that sustainable development in District 5 requires addressing economic volatility, regulating housing and land markets, and ensuring balanced spatial growth while monitoring environmental and infrastructural performance.